Nathaniel Bartlett: Dual career

 Bartlett was a teacher as well as a minister, which was a common practice in that era, preparing many young men for higher education.
 His most noted pupil was the poet Joel Barlow, one of the "Hartford Wits".
 While attending the village school which Bartlett taught in Redding, Joel Barlow composed poetry in his free time.
 Recognizing his talent, Bartlett showed the boy's poems to Joel's father, recommending that a youth with such promise should be prepared for college.
 Joel's father agreed, and Joel was tutored by Bartlett 1772–1773.
 Joel Barlow went on to write numerous poems, which were famous in their day.
 Joel went to France during the French Revolution, and died during Napoleon's disastrous retreat from Russia while serving with the French Army as a special envoy from President James Madison.

 Death

 Bartlett died in Redding, Connecticut, on January 11, 1810.
-His widow survived him by only a few months, passing away on August 2 of that same year.
+His widow survived him by only a few months, dying on August 2 of that same year.
 Bartlett was said to be a fine scholar and an eloquent preacher, who tended to the spiritual and temporal needs of his flock until very near the end of his long productive life.
 Upon his death, an inventory of his estate revealed assets of around $5,000.00 in value, including a small library of some 24 volumes and 85 pamphlets.